Social anxiety disorder (social phobia) is a persistent and overwhelming fear of social situations. It's one of the most common anxiety disorders.

 Generally, CBT works by helping you identify unhelpful and unrealistic beliefs and behavioural patterns.
 You and your therapist work together to change your behaviour and replace unhelpful beliefs with more realistic and balanced ones.

-CBT teaches you new skills and helps you understand how to react more positively to situations that would usually cause you anxiety.
+CBT teaches new skills and helps you understand how to react more positively to situations that would usually cause you anxiety.

 Learn more about self-help therapies.